cbrennanpoole/Qualitative-Self/README.md

     - Peers in cross-functional collaboration with
         1. Atlanta & Central Dispatch out-of the Corporate Office with Atlanta Dock Operations.
     - Provide Guarantee of on-time customer service standard of 98.6% by working tirelessly to improve the controllables i.e.
-        1. on-time close schedule, meeting or exceeding the 93.5% rate of on-time closes ( direct controllable ), and
+        1. On-time close schedule, meeting or exceeding the 93.5% rate of on-time closes ( direct controllable ), and
-        2. on time departure 96.5% (indirect controllable).
+        2. On time departure 96.5% (indirect controllable).
 3. Improve quality implementing an already well-established but not utilized dock mentor program and daily education during safety meetings,
     - emphasizing a cross-functionall training of production associates and peers that encouraged (rather than the previous practice of discouraging) the changing of day and night shifts on the Friday and Saturday shift;
         1. Immediate boost in employee morale as it was an ask they had all-but demanded for years, and